6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 What is Uniqueness Data Quality Dimension?

 An event or entity should be recorded only once.
-Duplicate data should be avoided, as it can lead to double counting or misreporting.
+Duplicate data should be avoided as it can lead to double counting or misreporting.

 Below are examples of duplicate data:

 If you simply check the data, you cannot determine if “Thomas” and “Tom” are the same because the names are different.
-To deduplicate such records, you will need secondary but universally unique information, such as email addresses.
+To de-duplicate such records, you will need secondary but universally unique information, such as email addresses.

-In this case, the record identifier is exactly the same.
-This type of duplication is easy to detect because the keys in the dataset can also be compared to each other to identify the duplicates.
+In this case, the record identifier is the same.
+This type of duplication is easy to detect because the keys in the dataset can be compared to each other to identify the duplicates.

 What is Validity Data Quality Dimension?